-15.1 Ensure the Wimmera River Corridor Master Plan Achieved and being implemented as part of City to River Master
+15 Promote and facilitate private 15.1 1 Ensure the Wimmera River Corridor Master Plan Achieved and being implemented as part of City to River Master

 and public sector tourism considers tourism uses such as: Plan implementation.

-- development opportunities Recreational boating infrastructure;
+development opportunities Recreational boating infrastructure;

 Fishing infrastructure;

 Picnic/BBQ;

 Food and beverage;

 Accommodation;

 Public art installation;

 Conference/function centre;

 Recreational tracks and trails (walking and

 cycling); and

 Open water swimming.

 15.2 Develop infrastructure at destination Lakes and Ongoing, forms part of the IA strategy tourism product

 waterways in Horsham Rural City to encourage development and updated

 greater visitation.
 This could include:

-Toilets;
+• Toilets;

 Campgrounds;

 Picnic/BBQ facilities;

 Boat ramps/fishing jetties; and

 Wayfinding signage.

-15.3 Review the Grampians Destination Plan and Completed

 undertake a tourism masterplan for the Western

 Grampians.
 This will investigate private and

 public-sector investment opportunities and

 marketing approach.
 This should consider:

 New food, beverage and accommodation

 opportunities in the scenic Mount Zero area.

 This will identify ways to leverage from the

 Peaks Trail;

 Nature based and indigenous tourism

 opportunities in the Wartook Valley and

 Grampians National Park.
 This should explore

 accommodation investment, tour operators,

 indigenous interpretation and a near

 complete gravel cycling loop;

 Implementation of recommendations from

 the Grampians Ring Road Study;

 - Wimmera River Trail, linking Wartook with

 Horsham.

-15.4 Explore the establishment of the Wimmera River Being progressed through Stay West project
+1 15.4 Explore the establishment of the Wimmera River Being progressed through Stay West project

 Art Trail.
 The Wimmera River Trail provides the

 opportunity to create a key destination

 experience in the Wimmera Region, linking the

 Grampians, Horsham, Natimuk and the Wimmera

 Art Silos.
 This project is currently being explored

 by the Grampians Cycling Masterplan

-2 ⊢ -

-16 Promote the development of food and beverage tourism leveraging from regional 16.1 Attract experienced hospitality operators to Horsham to establish destination dining.
-Ungoing
+16 5 Promote the development of food and beverage tourism leveraging from regional 16.1 Attract experienced hospitality operators to Horsham to establish destination dining.
+Ongoing

-produce strengths 16.2 Encourage the use of local produce in restaurants and cafes bv: To be further investigated in the next strategy
+produce strengths 16.2 Encourage the use of local produce in restaurants and cafes by: To be further investigated in the next strategy

-Providing information to local producers in

-conjunction with local produce stores
+Providing information to local producers in conjunction with local produce stores

 promoting opportunities to sell locally;

 Develop a regional produce brand; and

 Encourage the use of native ingredients.

 17 17.1 Commission the preparation of a Horsham Events Not achieved

 festivals and events Strategy that includes the following:

 Audit of existing festivals and events;

 Audit of existing event venues;

 Assessment criteria for new and existing

 events, which considers factors such as

 number of attendees, proportion of visitors,

 economic implications, and alignment with

 destination brand; and

 Prioritisation for event procurement and

 development

 17.2 Dedicate a staff member within the EDU who is Achieved through the business review Business Development

 responsible for facilitating existing events, as well and Tourism Officer

 as procuring new events.

 17.3 Support infrastructure improvements to facilitate Being advanced though planning phase (Wimmera Sports

 Sports Tourism: Stadium).

 Horsham Motocross; and

 - Wimmera Sports Stadium.

-18 18.1 Achieved
+18 18.1 Implement the recommendations from the Achieved

-review of Horsham's Visitor Information Centre.
+adequate visitor information review of Horsham's Visitor Information Centre.

-This should address the following: - The location
+Services This should address the following: - The location

 and utilisation of the existing Visitor Information

 Centre (VIC); - Online / digital presence; and -

-עואונטר ווווטרווומנוטו וופפטא ופקטורפווופוווא.
+Visitor information needs/requirements.